distributed-text-services/workshops/_events/2019-hamburg.md

 Brill

-In the context of DTS, Brill develops the Scaife Viewer into a generic open source publication platform; publication being one step in a larger process of content processing and distribution. (https://dh.brill.com/scholarlyeditions/)
+In the context of DTS, Brill is developing the Scaife Viewer into a generic open source publication platform; publication being one step in a larger process of content processing and distribution. (https://dh.brill.com/scholarlyeditions/)

 ### **Francisco Mondaca**, *Introducing the VedaWeb APIs*